Optical mosaics#

 Once the mosaic recipe is selected, SEPAL will display the recipe process in a new tab (see 1 in the image below) and the AOI selection window will appear in the lower right (2).

 The first step is to change the name of the recipe.
 This name will be used to identify your files and recipes in SEPAL folders.
 Use the best-suited convention for your needs.
 Simply double-click the tab and write a new name.
-It will default to Optical_mosaic_<start_date>_<end_date>_<band name>.
+It defaults to Optical_mosaic_<start_date>_<end_date>_<band name>.

 Note